kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 22. Copy the email id of the  recently created user to use the email id to sign in for the next task (sara@azureholxxxx.onmicrosoft.com)

 20. Sign out from all the browser tabs by clicking on the user icon next to the email address on the top right corner of the screen.
 Then the close all the browser windows.

+    > **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+    > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation tab.
+    > - Hit the Validate button for the corresponding task.
+    > - If you receive a success message, you can proceed to the next task.
+If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ## Task 4: Sign in to the user first time